yceruto/symfony-ddd-skeleton/README.md

 ### Adding more applications to the project

-With three simple steps you should be able to add new vKernel/applications to the current project:
+Follows these 3 steps to add a new vKernel/App to your Symfony 4 project:

  1. Add to `config`, `src` and `tests` directories a new folder with the `<name>` of the application and its content.
  2. Add to `config/<name>/` dir at least the `bundles.php` file.
  3. Add to `composer.json` autoload/autoload-dev sections the new PSR-4 namespaces for `src/<Name>/` and `tests/<Name>` directories and update the autoload config file.

-Check the new application running `bin/console about -k=<name>`.
+Check the new application by running `bin/console about -k=<name>`.

 License
 -------